Petersaad5/optimod-lyon/README.md

 ## Input Format

 - **Delivery Requests:**
-  - Pickup location
-  - Destination
-  - Pickup duration
-  - Delivery duration
+  - The requests are loaded from the XML file chosen by the user.
+  - The user can input a new Delivery request by indicating the Pickup location, the Destination, the Pickup duration, and the Delivery duration
 - **Map Data:**
-  - A connectivity map showing travel times between locations.
+  - The roads and the intersections are loaded from the XML file to create the map.
 ---

 ## Purpose

 Optimod'Lyon simplifies delivery planning by providing:

-- Efficient routing for couriers
+- Efficient routing for couriers depending on the number of available couriers
 - User-friendly management of delivery requests
 - Flexible input options for real-world scenarios